-What are the Possible Effects from suffering a Traumatic Brain Injury (TBI)?
+Possible Effects of a Traumatic Brain Injury

-Traumatic Brain Injuries have been known to cause or contribute to epilepsy and heightened risk of Alzheimer’s, Parkinson’s, and other brain disorders.
+Traumatic brain injuries have been known to cause or contribute to epilepsy and heightened risk of Alzheimer’s, Parkinson’s, and other brain disorders.

-Studies have shown that approximately 75% of Traumatic Brain Injuries are concussions or lessor forms of brain injuries, multiple instances of mild brain injuries, like concussions, can lead to significant cognitive impairment over time.General Tips to Help Recovery from a TBI
+Studies have shown that approximately 75% of traumatic brain injuries are concussions or lesser forms of brain injuries, multiple instances of mild brain injuries, like concussions, can lead to significant cognitive impairment over time.General Tips to Help Recovery from a TBI

-Rest!
+- Rest!
 Don't rush back school or work.

-Avoid types of activities that could lead to another hit to the head (contact sports, risky behavior)
+- Avoid types of activities that could lead to another hit to the head (contact sports, risky behavior)

-Get advice from a medical professional about when its safe to drive a car, motorcycle, or bike.
+- Get advice from a medical professional about when it's safe to drive a car, motorcycle, or bike.
 Even a mild brain injury, such as a concussion, can reduce reaction ability.

-If you find yourself having trouble remembering things, write them down.
+- If you find yourself having trouble remembering things, write them down.
 This seems obvious, but studies show that the act of writing will strengthen some cognitive abilities.

-Avoid medications (if possible), and alcohol.
+- Avoid medications (if possible), and alcohol.